tamius-han/ultrawidify/README.md

 ### TL;DR: it does this:

 ![Should these black bars be here?
-No [...] but an ultrawide user never forgets.](img-demo/example-httyd2.png)
+No [...]
+But an ultrawide user never forgets.](img-demo/example-httyd2.png)

 I'd demo with [Sintel](https://www.youtube.com/watch?v=eRsGyueVLvQ) but they encoded the video without the black bars.
 Thanks, Blender Foundation.